Q: What is AWS Config?

 - Map of relationships with other resources (e.g., EC2::Volume vol-3434df43 is “attached to instance” EC2 Instance i-3432ee3a),

-- AWS CloudTrail event IDs that are related to this state,
+- AWS CloudTrail event IDs that are related to this state (only for AWS resources)

 - Metadata that helps you identify information about the CI, such as the version of this CI, and when this CI was captured.